I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_ppm_park_mask.md

 [in/out] An array of processors in the core parking domain.

 The Processors array is guaranteed to contain the processors in increasing order by processor index.

+#### On input

+Indicates the OS parking preference for each processor.

+#### On output

+Returns the PEP parking preference for each processor.

 ## Requirements